fujahgabriel/weather-forecast-app-vue/README.md

 # weather-forecast-app-vue

 This Weather App is a responsive web application designed to provide users with detailed weather information for a specific location.
-Users can input a city or location to receive up-to-date weather data, including current conditions, forecasts for the next 7 days, and historical data for the last 5 days.
+Users can input a city or location to receive up-to-date weather data, including current conditions, forecasts for the next 5 days.

 It uses the free version of